Police Check processes

-The enrolment list should be saved with the Program code and year level to clearly identify the students on the list.
-The enrolment list must contain each student's first, middle and family name and their FedUni student email address to ensure all FedUni student applications are verified and recorded.
+The enrolment list should be saved with the program code and year level to clearly identify the students on the list.
+The enrolment list must contain each student's first, middle and family name and their Federation student email address to ensure all FedUni student applications are verified and recorded.

-All students enrolled in a program or course which requires a Police Check must complete the Police Check process through fit2work.
+All students enrolled in a program or course which requires a police check must complete the process through fit2work.

-Many providers of clinical and work integrated learning (WIL) placements, including Health and Education providers, require students who have a clinical or WIL placement requirement as part of their course to undertake an annual police check.
-Please note this is a mandatory requirement for each calendar year that you attend a placement ie, you will need a Police Check that states 2016 for a placement in 2016.
+Many providers of clinical and work integrated learning (WIL) placements, including health and education providers, require students who have a clinical or WIL placement requirement as part of their course to undertake an annual police check.
+Please note this is a mandatory requirement for many students on placement, including nursing, occupational therapy, and social work.
+For each calendar year that you attend a placement ie, you will need a police check that states 2020 for a placement in 2020.

 It needs to be signed, dated and declared that it is a ‘true and accurate record of the original document’.